Affiliate links on SoundGuys may earn us a commission. Learn more.

 What are some alternatives to the Beyerdynamic DT 900 PRO X?

 While the Beyerdynamic DT 900 PRO X hits home on all the essentials, there are still other open-back headphone options worth checking out.
 Monoprice takes value to the extreme with the Monolith M1060.
 Beyond the realm of standard dynamic drivers, the Monolith M1060 packs planar magnetic drivers into a sub-$300 headphone.
-Audiophiles will enjoy tremendous value from these headphones, but mixing and mastering engineers may want to look elsewhere due to a less than neutral sound response.
+Audiophiles will enjoy tremendous value from these headphones, but mixing and mastering engineers may want to look at the HiFiMan Sundara instead for a more neutral frequency response.

-Another great option is the Drop x Sennheiser HD 6XX which currently retails for $220 USD.
-This is everything the famed Sennheiser HD 650 is, but at a lower price.
+Another great option is the Drop x Sennheiser HD 6XX.
+This is everything the famed Sennheiser HD 650 is, but at a lower price, $199 at Drop.